Kluivert tells Koora the Morocco-Senegal final was "bizarre", praises Marmoush as a brilliant signing for Barcelona, and asks why Salah shouldn't join too | Goal.com Kenya

 Hamza Abdulkarim still needs time, while Salah deserves greater respect.

-The Saudi Pro League represents a unique opportunity for me and my sons.
+The Saudi Pro League is a unique opportunity for me and my sons.

 In football, certain names transcend goals and trophies, becoming legacies that span generations.
 Patrick Kluivert, the Dutch legend, is one such name, having left his mark from Amsterdam to Barcelona and from European pitches to coaching posts worldwide.

 He burst onto the scene as a clinical Ajax striker, lifting the Champions League trophy at a tender age, then carried his goalscoring prowess to Barcelona, where he ranked among the club's most prolific attackers during the early 2000s.
-He was also a key figure for the Netherlands national team, part of a generation that repeatedly reached finals without lifting a major trophy.
+He was also a key figure for the Netherlands national team, part of a generation that repeatedly challenged for global glory without ever quite claiming it.

-After hanging up his boots, he moved into coaching, gaining experience alongside compatriots such as Louis van Gaal with the Netherlands, and with Seedorf for the Cameroon national team, before taking the reins of Indonesia and several European clubs, his career reflecting an enduring passion for the game and a commitment to nurturing the next generation.
+After hanging up his boots, he moved into coaching, gaining diverse experience.
+He worked with compatriot Louis van Gaal in the Netherlands setup, assisted Seedorf with Cameroon, and later managed Indonesia, while also holding several European posts—a career arc that reflects his enduring passion for the game and his desire to pass on his expertise to new generations.

-He also shares frank opinions on his former club Barcelona's continental drought, assesses current stars like Mohamed Salah and Omar Marmoush, and tackles controversial topics that have sparked debate.
+He also shares candid opinions on his former club Barcelona's continental drought, assesses current stars like Mohamed Salah and Omar Marmoush, and weighs in on hot-button issues that have sparked debate.
 Here is the full interview: